• Skip to main content

 Most of this story about Jesus takes place in Galilee, a territory in what is now northern Israel, between the Mediterranean Sea and a lake called the Sea of Galilee.
 The climax of the story—the crucifixion and resurrection of Jesus—takes place further south, in Jerusalem.

-Intended readers
+Intended Readers

 There’s no indication that Mark wrote his story of Jesus for anyone in particular, in the way Luke wrote his Gospel for a mystery man named Theophilus.
-The traditional view is that Mark wrote this letter from Rome, while Paul was awaiting trial in the Emperor’s supreme court.
+The traditional view is that Mark wrote this letter from Rome, while Paul was awaiting trial in the emperor’s supreme court.
 This was in the AD 60s, the decade when Emperor Nero started to target Christians for persecution.
 Mark seemed to direct his story of Jesus to all Christians during these tough times.

 Back to Mark